Skip to main content

 The 2026 midterm elections are scheduled to be held on November 3, 2026.

-This market will resolve according to the number of seats held by the Republican Party in both the US House of Representatives and the US Senate as a result of the 2026 midterm elections.
+This market will resolve according to the combined outcome of the Republican Party’s seat count in the US House of Representatives and the US Senate as a result of the 2026 midterm elections.

 Volumen